 Getting down to the nitty gritty

-We create look-and-feel designs, and flexible layouts that adapt to the capabilities of many devices and screen sizes.
-We create designs iteratively and use predominantly HTML and CSS so we won’t waste time mocking up every template as a static visual.
-We may use static visuals to indicate a look-and-feel direction (colour, texture and typography.)
-We call that ‘design atmosphere.’
+We create designs that adapt to the capabilities of many devices and screen sizes.
+We create them iteratively and use predominantly HTML and CSS so we won’t waste time mocking up every template as a static visual.
+We may use visuals to indicate a creative direction (colour, texture and typography.)
+We call that ‘atmosphere.’

-You’ll have two or more weekly opportunities to review our work and provide feedback.
-If, at any stage, you’re not happy with the direction our work is taking, you’ll pay us in full for everything we’ve produced until that point and cancel this contract.
+If—at any stage—you change your mind about what you want delivered or aren’t happy with the direction our work is taking, you’ll pay us in full for the time we’ve spent working until that point and may terminate this contract.

 Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person’s experience of a design should be appropriate to the capabilities of a browser or device.

-We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Internet Explorer), Mozilla Firefox and Opera.
-We’ll also test to ensure Microsoft Internet Explorer 8 for Windows users get an appropriate, possibly different, experience.
-We’ll implement a single column design for Internet Explorer 7 and below for Windows and we won’t test in other older browsers unless you specify otherwise.
+We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge), Mozilla Firefox and Opera.
+We won’t test in other older browsers unless we agreed separately.
 If you need an enhanced design for an older browser, we can provide a separate estimate for that.